DBSCAN clustering algorithm in Python (with example dataset)

 Here we will discuss the core point, border point, noise point (Outlier), and density reachable terminologies used in DBSCAN.

-The randomly selected data point p is called a core point if there are more than a minimum number of points (minPts
+The randomly selected data point p is called a core point if there are more than a minimum number of points (minPts)

-within a ε
+within a ε-neighborhood of p.

-A data point is called a border point if it is within a ε
+A data point is called a border point if it is within a ε-neighborhood of p and it has fewer than the minimum number

 If a point that is not a core point or border point is called a Noise point (Outlier).